 This is a guest post written by Ashley Bennink, a doctoral candidate who just completed her Masters in Teaching Spanish as a Foreign Language at the University of Oviedo in Asturias, Spain.
 Her area of research is the use of slang by Latino immigrants in the area of Health and Wellness.
 Prior to studying in […]

 This is a guest post written by a new author to Speaking Latino, María Arlandis, a native of Spain, who shares the local slang she grew up with in her new book El español de la calle and in her blog (all in Spanish), Spanish Slang: Speak Spanish like a Spaniard!
-By the way, the […]
+The following ideas will […]

 A list of articles, websites and other resources you may use as a reference to learn Iberian and Spain Spanish as well as Spanish slang.
 Check out this mega collection of resources to learn basic Spanish and Spanish slang.
 This extensive collection of resources to learn Spanish and how to speak Spanish save hours and hours of your time on your way to achieving Spanish fluency.